JamieRobertson/NHC/readme.md

 ### for this I need:

+- React:
-- Easily update the dom			react
+  To easily update the dom

-- A server	 					node
+- Node:

-- Dev tools						gulp + browserify (+ a wee bit more)
+  To serve data about the markers + tube status

+- Gulp + Browserify:
+  So that I can use es6 syntax

+### contact:

+@JamieRudeboyson